-The General Data Protection Regulation (GDPR) is the new European Union (EU) data protection law which replaces the current Data Protection Directive beginning on May 25, 2018.
-The GDPR is a comprehensive overhaul of the current law, and PubMatic is proactively working to ensure GDPR-readiness by the effective date.
+The General Data Protection Regulation (GDPR) is the European Union (EU) data protection law that began on May 25, 2018, replacing the previous Data Protection Directive.
+The GDPR is a comprehensive overhaul of the previous law.

 This FAQ below is intended to help you address questions that you may have on this topic.

-1. How will the GDPR change EU privacy law?
+How does the GDPR change EU privacy law?

-GDPR aims to streamline and modernise existing EU privacy law to reflect technology advances while giving individuals more control over their personal data.
-One significant update (particularly for the ad-tech industry), is a heightened standard for consent which places more responsibility on organisations to demonstrate compliance, such as by maintaining auditable data processing records.
-Any organisations engaging third party service providers (such as PubMatic) to collect and process data on their behalf will also need appropriate contracts in place to comply with the stricter contracting requirements introduced by the GDPR.
+GDPR aims to streamline and modernize existing EU privacy law to reflect technology advances while giving individuals more control over their personal data.
+One significant update (particularly for the ad-tech industry), is a heightened standard for consent, which places more responsibility on organizations to demonstrate compliance, such as by maintaining auditable data processing records.
+Any organizations engaging third-party service providers (such as PubMatic) to collect and process data on their behalf also need appropriate contracts in place to comply with the stricter contracting requirements introduced by the GDPR.

 PubMatic provides a publisher-focused sell-side digital advertising management platform ("Platform") that connects media sellers (publishers) with media buyers (advertisers) looking to buy publisher inventory.
 Publishers use the Platform to automate the buying and selling of advertising inventory across different sales channels.
 PubMatic also provides various programmatic tools for media buyers.

 Does GDPR affect PubMatic even though our platform doesn't process data points like names, phone numbers, and email addresses?